-Several ERP studies during reward processing in healthy human subjects have been reported since early 1980s [e.g., Begleiter et al., 1983; Gehring and Willoughby, 2002; Hajcak et al., 2006; Homberg et al., 1980, 1981; Kamarajan et al., 2008, 2009; Otten et al., 1995; Ramsey and Finn, 1997; Yeung and Sanfey, 2004].
-These studies have yielded a set of electrophysiological correlates/parameters of reward processing, and these parameters derived from normal individuals can be applied in and compared to clinical conditions, especially those relating to reward deficiency syndrome (RDS) [Blum et al., 2000].
-Alcohol dependence has been viewed as a RDS [Bowirrat and Oscar-Berman, 2005], and a few attempts have been already made to employ these electrophysiological methods to study reward processing in alcoholic individuals.
+Several ERP studies during reward processing in healthy human subjects have been reported since early 1980s (e.g., Homberg et al., 1980, 1981; Begleiter et al., 1983; Otten et al., 1995; Ramsey and Finn 1997; Gehring and Willoughby 2002; Yeung and Sanfey 2004; Hajcak et al., 2006; Kamarajan et al., 2008, 2009).
+These studies have yielded a set of electrophysiological correlates/parameters of reward processing, and these parameters derived from normal individuals can be applied in and compared with clinical conditions, especially those relating to reward deficiency syndrome (RDS) [Blum et al., 2000].
+Alcohol dependence has been viewed as a reward deficiency syndrome [Bowirrat and Oscar-Berman 2005], and a few attempts have been already made to employ these electrophysiological methods to study reward processing in alcoholic individuals.
 Porjesz et al. [1987] reported that abstinent alcoholics showed a significant decrease in P3 amplitude in response to incentive stimuli in abstinent alcoholics.
 Fein and Chang [2008] reported smaller amplitude in feedback negativity in treatment-naive alcoholics with a greater family history density of alcohol problems compared to controls.
-In a recent ERP study of reward processing in our laboratory, we have demonstrated amplitude reduction in ORN and ORP components of the ERPs in male alcoholics in comparison with healthy controls [Kamarajan et al., 2010].
-However, oscillatory mechanisms of reward processing in alcoholics have not yet been explored, and the present study is the first to examine the event-related theta activity during the time-window of the ORN and ORP components.
-Although studies have already reported changes in theta oscillations during the performance of cognitive tasks in alcoholics [Kamarajan et al., 2004; Jones et al., 2006], offspring of alcoholics [Kamarajan et al., 2006; Rangaswamy et al., 2007], heavy drinkers [de Bruin et al., 2004], and alcohol-administered to healthy individuals [Krause et al., 2002], no study has as yet examined theta activity during reward processing in alcoholics.
+In a recent ERP study of reward processing in our laboratory, we have demonstrated amplitude reduction in ORN and ORP components of the ERPs in male alcoholics in comparison to healthy controls [Kamarajan et al., 2010].
+However, oscillatory mechanisms of reward processing in alcoholics has not yet been explored, and the present study is the first to examine the event-related theta activity during the time-window of the ORN and ORP components.
+While studies have already reported changes in theta oscillations during the performance of cognitive tasks in alcoholics [Kamarajan et al., 2004, Jones et al., 2006], offspring of alcoholics [Kamarajan et al., 2006; Rangaswamy et al., 2007], heavy drinkers [de Bruin et al., 2004], and alcohol-administered to healthy individuals [Krause et al., 2002], no study has as yet examined theta activity during reward processing in alcoholics.